r-lib/clock/tests/testthat/_snaps/zoned-time.md

 # cannot have differing zone names

+    Code
+      zoned_time_parse_complete(x)
+    Condition
+      Error:
+      !
 All elements of `x` must have the same time zone name.
 Found different zone names of: 'America/New_York' and 'America/Los_Angeles'.

 # zone name must be valid

+    Code
+      zoned_time_parse_complete(x)
+    Condition
+      Error:
-    `%Z` must be used, and must result in a valid time zone name, not 'America/New_Yor'.
+      ! `%Z` must be used, and must result in a valid time zone name, not 'America/New_Yor'.

 # abbreviation must match the one implied from naive + time zone name lookup